mariasotor/Cabana-Metagenomics-Workshop/course_materials/Sesion1/01_metawrap_readQC.md

 The Read QC module of metaWRAP performs three key steps:

 - **Adapter and quality trimming** – Uses Trim Galore (default settings) to remove adapters and low-quality bases.
-- **Human contamination removal** – Employs BMTagger with the CHM13 human genome assembly.
+- **Human contamination removal** – Employs BMTagger with the especified version of the human genome assembly.
 - **Quality assessment** – Generates a visual quality report with FastQC.

 ### Preparing the Manifest File